Multivariate Latent Recalibration for Conditional Normalizing Flows: Background

-Notably, specific choices of conformity scores correspond to recalibration statistics: Distributional Conformal Prediction (DCP) \citep{Chernozhukov2021-sg} uses $s_{\text{DCP}}(x, y) = \Fh(y \mid x)$, while HPD-split \citep{Izbicki2022-ru} uses $s_{\text{HPD-split}}(x, y) = \text{HPD}_{\fh}(y \mid x)$; these match the transformations used in \QR and \HDRR, respectively.
-This highlights a unified framework connecting conformal prediction and recalibration, summarised in \cref{table:comparison_calibration}, including our proposed method introduced in \cref{sec:latent_calibration_recalibration}.
+Notably, specific choices of conformity scores correspond to recalibration statistics: Distributional Conformal Prediction (DCP) \citep{Chernozhukov2021-sg} uses $s_{\text{DCP}}(x, y) = \Fh_{Y|X=x}(y)$, while HPD-split \citep{Izbicki2022-ru} uses $s_{\text{HPD-split}}(x, y) = \text{HPD}_{\fh_{Y|X=x}}(y)$; these match the transformations used in \QR and \HDRR, respectively.
+This highlights a unified framework connecting conformal prediction and recalibration, summarised in \cref{table:comparison_calibration}.

-\section{A new latent recalibration method for normalizing flows}
+\section{A New Latent Recalibration Method for Normalizing Flows}

 We propose a new recalibration method, called \textit{latent recalibration} (\LR), for conditional NFs. \LR operates in the latent space and is specifically designed to achieve our newly introduced notion of multivariate \textit{latent calibration}.